avniproject/avni-website/src/pages/blog/2021-12-30-savethechildren-golive.md

 Assam Tea Plantation & Need for Child Protection
 -------------------------------------------------
 Assam’s tea industry is its biggest source of revenue, as the state is the largest producer of tea in India.
-However, despite decades of building a dedicated economy from tea, the condition of local laborers has only worsened.
+However, despite decades of building a dedicated economy from tea, the condition of local labourers has only worsened.
 They are deprived of the most basic of amenities to give them an upward growth opportunity – education.
-As local communities are dependent largely on labor, their ability to find growth and more opportunity is limited.
+As local communities are dependent largely on labour, their ability to find growth and more opportunity is limited.
 Children are the worst affected in this situation as they are not only forced to work and contribute to the family income but are also subject to dropping-out from schools due to poor educational infrastructure, trafficking, early marriage, domestic violence, abuse and exploitations.The issue requires a multi-dimensional approach engaging with communities, businesses, Government and civil society actors.